justyntyrrell/Car_Auction_Price_Prediction/index.md

 Models tested: Random forest regressor, XGboost regressor, Lasso regression, and Ridge regression

-*RFR and XGBoost are decision tree-based models.
+* RFR and XGBoost are decision tree-based models.
-*Lasso and Ridge both use regularized linear regression, the difference being how they are regularized.
+* Lasso and Ridge both use regularized linear regression, the difference being how they are regularized.
 Ridge adds a penalty term which is equal to the square of the coefficient.
 Lasso adds a penalty term to the cost function equal to the absolute sum of the coefficients.

-* Data split into test and train sets, 10-90
+* Data was split into test and train sets, 10-90
 * A one hot encoder was used to encode categorical data (Categorical data here is not ordinal)
 * Car makes could be considered ordinal however and therefore label encoded.
 This would take additional work.
 Ex.
 Ferrari and McLaren labeled as 10, Honda and Ford labeled as 1
 * Target encoding tested but OHE provided better results.